linpingyu/Airbnb/README.md

 **Summary**

 Airbnb grew exponentially during the past few years.
 People seems to be benefit from this sort of sharing economy as a new concept.
 But there are some potential issue that Airbnb may not want you to see or know.
-Some of them can be find [here](http://insideairbnb.com/index.html).
+Some of them can be found [here](http://insideairbnb.com/index.html).

 **Files**
 1. `airbnbSeattle.ipynb`